Compute

 Suggestion for the password complexity policy of the target server.

-2. Modify the password complexity policy on the server as recommended.
+1. Modify the password complexity policy on the server based on the Suggestion column in the check result.

-3. After modifying the password complexity policy, perform a manual check in the upper part of the Baseline Checks page to verify the result.
+2. Save the modification.
+Click Scan in the upper part of the Baseline Checks page to verify the modification.

 If you do not perform a manual verification, HSS will automatically check the settings at 00:00:00 the next day.